 Our client was seeking a more cost-effective ultrafiltration solution that delivered the required permeate water quality for discharge.
 By delivering a stable flux performance at increased solids concentrations (3% TSS), the CAPEX and OPEX of the system will be considerably reduced.

 Our CERA~DUR technology was evaluated to deliver an enhanced performance and offer a lower total cost solution.
-The CERA~DUR modules are designed to operate in crossflow in-out mode with ultrafiltration ceramic hollow fiber membranes having a pore size (D90) of 80 nm.
+The CERA~DUR ceramic hollow fiber filtration membranes are designed to operate in crossflow in-out mode with ultrafiltration ceramic hollow fiber membranes having a pore size (D90) of 80 nm.

 The operating conditions were as follows: